aunnnn/CORSaliency/README.md

 1. start --> ______________________ <-- 2. end

+Not convinced how important corner information is yet?
+Try this thought experiment.
+You are just waking up, and after you open your eyes, all you can see is just plain white everywhere.
+Nothing, no objects, thus **no corners**.
+You might think, "Am I currently facing a big white wall?", and you'd turn around heavily in order to search for a line, or any evidence of a wall to validate this doubt.
+Or, you might think, "Am I happen to be floating in the air?", and you'd search for a skyline.
+All of this is drived by the urge to solve a nagging question, "where are you?".
+To make sense of a scene, we search for clues like objects, people, faces, lines, and they all share a common building block, **corners**.

 While this idea might sound too simple, and yes there are flaws.
 However, its accuracy is competitive to other models, as shown by validating with [MIT300 dataset](http://saliency.mit.edu/results_mit300.html).